T

 Sugarloaf Mountain (Pão de Açúcar)

-Take two scenic cable car rides to the summit of Sugarloaf Mountain for unparalleled 360-degree views of Rio de Janeiro, including Christ the Redeemer, the beaches, and the bay.
-It's a quintessential Rio experience.
+Take two cable car rides to the summit of Sugarloaf Mountain for unparalleled 360-degree views of Rio, including Christ the Redeemer, Copacabana, and the surrounding islands.
+It's a dramatic landscape best experienced at sunrise or sunset, but morning offers fewer crowds.

 2. Midday